-- a) Net investment in capital assets and long term receivables consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets and long term receivables. - b) Restricted net position consists of net position with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments.
+- a) Net investment in capital assets- consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of net position with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments.
 Restricted net position of the School relate to reserves required by the landlord for property maintenance and repairs. - c) Unrestricted net position all other net position that does not meet the definition of "restricted" or "invested in capital assets, net of related debt."